 Successfully implementing the GPs should be visible in the reduction of negative impacts of business activities on affected communities and should never be confused with charitable actions in favor of these communities.
 Data pointing to a company’s or a state’s failure to eliminate or reduce the negative impacts on affected communities should be information that businesses and states want, welcome and use for change.
 That is, if their aim is to truly implement the GPs.

-Cover photo: Chief Robinson, the leader of the Cofan Indians and a strong activist in the suit against Texaco.
+Featured photo: Chief Robinson, the leader of the Cofan Indians and a strong activist in the suit against Texaco.
 Photographed in front of the Guanta oilrig, Chief Robinson argues that the oil production has contaminated the river nearby as well as members of his community, who live down stream and several other parts of the region.
 He feels that the government tries to convince us that oil is the future of Ecuador.
 The oil has only brought catastrophe here.
 We, the Cofan, are unanimous and determined to protect what is left of the forest.
 All of Mankind needs it.

 *Claret Vargas is a the coordinator of international work at the Center for Law, Justice and Society (Dejusticia).